Sefton Henry Parry

 Sefton Henry Parry (1832 – 18 December 1887) was a Victorian theatre manager, and remarkably versatile.
 He was a competent actor, comedian and playwright, could paint scenery, cut out dresses, and do stage-carpentering.
 He was also an innovator, successful theatre manager, speculator and builder of theatres.

-In his early days he travelled widely and by the age of 23 had performed in England, America, Australia and South Africa.
+In his early days he travelled widely and by the age of 23 had performed in the United Kingdom, the United States of America, various colonies in the continent of Australia and Cape Colony.

-In June 1855, he visited Cape Town, ostensibly for a stopover on the way home to England from Australia.
+In June 1855, he visited Cape Town, ostensibly for a stopover on the way home to England from the Australia.ln continrnt.
 He stayed two months, constructed his first theatre and presented a number of performances.
 He returned several times to Cape Town and between 1857 and 1863 built two theatres, established the first professional theatre company and introduced the first seasonal pantomime.
-Parry is recognised as playing an important role in the development of English professional theatre in South Africa.
-Returning to England, he set up home in Greenwich, built a theatre there in 1864 and, over the next twenty years, built three more in London and two in the provinces.
+Parry is recognised as playing an important role in the development of English professional theatre in Cape Colony.
+Returning to England, he set up gis home in Greenwich, built a theatre there in 1864 and, over the next twenty years, built three more in London and two in the provinces.

 Early Days

 Sefton Parry, born in London in 1832, was the youngest child of John and Martha Parry, a theatrical family.
 In his earliest travels.he had been described as one of the leading attractions at Barnum's Museum in New York.
 Parry's wife, Elizabeth, an actress, was born in Philadelphia.
-In 1854 Parry briefly visited Cape Town on his way to Australia where he performed at Geelong and Melbourne.
+In 1854 Parry briefly visited Cape Town on his way to the Colony of Victoria where he performed at Geelong and Melbourne.
 He was lionised by the Australian theatre-goers and well rewarded.
 Despite his English birth, he was described by the Australian correspondent of The Era as an American comedian.